-The compact port of Frikes - Φρίκες lies hidden at the head of a wide bay with an undulating coastline.
-Prevailing wind is NW, whereas the gusts are mostly W.
+The compact port of Frikes - Φρίκες lies hidden at the narrow head of a wide bay with an undulating coastline.
+Prevailing wind is NW, whereas the gusts are mostly West.

-The north-west corner of the port is therefore tricky: although safer with respect to the gusts, the heavy wake from ferries or other commercial shipping will induce rolling (mind your rigging) and / or push yachts on the quay.
+The NW corner of the port doesn't get much shelter from the breakwater – although safer with respect to the gusts – the heavy wake from ferries or other commercial shipping will induce rolling (mind your rigging) and / or push yachts on the quay.
+Use plenty of fenders.

-The premium berths are thereby alongside or stern-to the breakwater & as close as possible to the village; larger yachts – and with a deeper draft than 2.5 m you will have to – can also go stern-to on the outerside.
+The premium berths are thereby alongside or stern-to the breakwater & as close as possible to the village; larger yachts with a draft >2.5 m will have to go stern-to on the outerside.
 Mediocre holding in sand / weed.
 On the inside <2 m at the breakwater, keep some distance off.

 In the open Frikes bay, the anchorages along the north provide shelter against the prevailing NW.
 Moreover, the southern bays are mostly desecrated by the road that hugs the coastline.